uwplse/szalinski/README.md

   virtual box version `6.1.2`, which can be downloaded [here](https://www.virtualbox.org/wiki/Downloads).

-* In the machine where we tested the VM, we have 16 GB RAM and 250 GB hard disk.
+* Specs of the machine where we ran the VM:
+  Intel i7-8700K (12 threads @ 4.7GHz), 32GiB RAM

 ## Getting started